jpatillo/IIC_without_ACK/README.md

 # IIC_without_ACK
 Fork of the library that allows an Arduino to output text to a display using the SSD1306 chip.

+Robust graphics libraries are huge.
+In an effort to save storage, libraries like Adafruit's GFX and U8glib may not be the best solution.
+This library is minimalistic, but this projects that are mostly concerned with text and not fancy drawing will benefit greatly.

 ## Why this Repo Exists
 The link in the files' heading which should point to the author's page does not seem to work, so I have made some changes to the library and posted them as a complete Arduino library.